loftwah/linux-for-pirates/README.md

 Continuous integration (CI) is a software development practice where developers regularly integrate their code changes into a shared repository, typically several times a day.
 Each integration is then automatically built and tested to ensure that the code changes do not introduce any new bugs or regressions.

 In a pirate theme, you could think of continuous integration as a way to keep your ship (the software application) in good repair.
 Instead of waiting until the end of a long voyage to fix any problems with the ship, continuous integration allows you to make small repairs and improvements as you go.
 By regularly integrating and testing code changes, you can catch and fix problems early, before they become bigger issues that could sink the ship.
 This helps to ensure that your ship is always ready to set sail, and that you can respond more quickly to new threats (bug fixes and feature requests) as they arise.

+### eBPF

+eBPF (extended Berkeley Packet Filter) is a technology that allows for the dynamic insertion of BPF programs into the Linux kernel at various hook points.
+It allows for the creation of powerful, flexible, and efficient tracing and monitoring tools, as well as the ability to write custom kernel modules without having to write any C code.

+In a pirate theme, you could think of eBPF as a way to add new features to your ship (the Linux kernel).
+Instead of having to modify the ship's hull (the Linux kernel) to add new features, eBPF allows you to add new features by inserting new code into the ship's hull (the Linux kernel).
+This allows you to add new features without having to modify the ship's hull, which can be a time-consuming and error-prone process.

 ### DNS (Domain Name System)